robinjegan/dissertation-experiments/README.md

 # Results from Experiments for Doctoral Thesis
-Contains results of efficiency evaluation for four NLP-tasks.
+Contains results of efficiency evaluation for four NLP-tasks in file [efficiency-results.xlsx](efficiency-results.xlsx).